underscoredotspace/starwars/README.md

 ## Examples

 A live example can be run with `npm start`.
 This demonstrates a simple request for `planets` resource with pagination using ngRoute.
+The demo is not a suggested implementation, you can do better 😂.

 ### Pagination (`options.page`)